BinDong314/ESAIHW/README.md

 # Steps to run the code
-Below step assume python3 and git are installed on your system
+Below step assume python3.13 and git are installed on your system I have not tested with other python versions.
+But, I assume python 3 will work.

 ## Step 1: Get the code and the data
  Git the code of this repo